davidbonnet/astring/README.md

 The path to the module file is `dist/astring.min.js` and works both in a browser or Node environment.
 When run in a browser, it creates a global variable `astring`.

-The `astring` module consists of a function that takes two arguments `node` and `options`.
+The `astring` module consists of a function that takes two arguments: `node` and `options`.
 It returns a string representing the rendered code of the provided AST `node`.
 The `options` are:

 - `indent`: string to use for indentation (defaults to `\t`)